-This sub-series contains receipts, diaries, poetry, account and memo books, certificates and other personal documents, autograph books, invitations, bank notes and warranty deeds, speeches, periodicals, letters, IOUs, and newspaper clippings.
-Materials are dated approximately 1815-1961.
+Contains receipts, diaries, poetry, account and memo books, certificates and other personal documents, autograph books, invitations, bank notes and warranty deeds, speeches, periodicals, letters, IOUs, and newspaper clippings.
+Materials are dated approximately 1815 to 1961.

 Photocopy of a typewritten autobiograpy.
 The item includes excerpts from Angell's diary.
 Angel converted to the Church of Jesus Christ of Latter-day Saints and supervised a portion of the construction of the Kirtland Temple.
 He relates faith-promoting stories related to the Kirtland and Nauvoo temples.
 Also included are patriarchal blessings.

 Alexander L. Baugh published articles